Connect with others who understand.

 Prognosis for Inflammatory Breast Cancer

-Inflammatory breast cancer is a rare form of invasive breast cancer that is characterized by distinct changes to the breast, including inflamed skin.
-It is associated with a worse prognosis relative to other forms of advanced breast cancer.
+Inflammatory breast cancer (IBC) is a rare form of invasive breast cancer.
+It causes inflamed skin and distinct changes to the breast, including discoloration, heat, and typically peau d’orange (skin thickened, dimpled, and textured like an orange peel).
+IBC is associated with a worse prognosis relative to other forms of advanced breast cancer.

-According to the American Cancer Society, the five-year survival rates for women with inflammatory breast cancer, by SEER stage, are:
+The five-year survival rates for women with IBC, by SEER stage, are:

 Improving Survival Rates for Breast Cancer